 All securities investments present a risk of loss of capital.
-The maximum loss of capital on long equity and debt securities is limited to the fair value of those positions.
+The maximum loss of capital on long equity is limited to the fair value of those positions.

-The management of these risks is carried out by the Investment Manager under policies approved by the Directors of the responsible entity.
+The management of these risks is carried out by the Investment Manager under policies approved by the directors of the Responsible Entity.
 The Fund uses different methods to measure different types of risk to which it is exposed.
 These methods are explained below.